Immelancholy/Nix-Relic/README.md

-    git = "Immelancholy"; #Replace with your Git username email = "lenalowes0@gmail.com"; # Replace with your Git email scriptBin = "/home/${user}/.local/share/bin"; #path to scripts must point to a home folder dir i.e /home/${user}/path/to/scripts cos I used home.file to import them. hyprMonitor = ", preferred, auto, 1"; # monitor for hyprland to use
+    git = "Immelancholy"; #Replace with your Git username email = "lenalowes0@gmail.com"; # Replace with your Git email scriptBin = "/home/${user}/.local/share/bin"; #path to scripts must point to a home folder dir i.e /home/${user}/path/to/scripts cos I used home.file to import them. hyprMonitor = ", preferred, auto, 1"; # monitor for hyprland to use, leave this default and then edit it in post install by using hyprctl monitors to find your monitor
     # hyprMonitor = "HDMI-A-1, 1920x1080@144, 0x0, 1, bitdepth, 8"; #example and also my monitor lol
   in {
 ```